 In February, Hitler sent troops under Lieutenant General Erwin Rommel to aid the Italians fighting against the British in North Africa.
 German forces coming to the aid of the Italians in the Balkans routed a British expedition in Greece, and German paratroopers seized the strategic island of Crete.
 Then, in June 1941, Hitler turned against his supposed ally, the Soviet Union, with the full might of the German armed forces.

 Armored spearheads thrust deep into Soviet territory, driving toward Leningrad, Moscow, and Ukraine and cutting off entire Soviet armies.
 Despite tremendous losses, Russian military forces withdrew further into the country and continued to resist.
 Nazi expectations of a quick victory evaporated, and the onset of winter caught the Germans unprepared.
-Thirty miles short of Moscow, their advance halted, and the Soviets launched massive counterattacks.
+Their advance halted 30 miles short of Moscow, and the Soviets launched massive counterattacks.

 In the United States, preparations for war moved slowly.
 General George C. Marshall took over as Chief of Staff in 1939, but the Army remained hard-pressed to defend the continental United States.
 Defending overseas possessions like the Philippines seemed a hopeless task.
 In early 1939, prompted by fears that a hostile power might be able to establish air bases in the Western Hemisphere, thus exposing the Panama Canal or the continental United States to aerial attack, President Franklin D. Roosevelt launched a limited preparedness campaign.
 The power of the Army Air Corps increased; Army and Navy leaders drafted a revised series of war plans to deal with the threatening international situation.
 The focus of military policy changed from continental to hemisphere defense.